Hymen (god)

-Hymen (Ὑμήν), Hymenaios or Hymenaeus, in Hellenistic religion, is a god of marriage ceremonies, inspiring feasts and song.
-Related to the god's name, a hymenaios is a genre of Greek lyric poetry sung during the procession of the bride to the groom's house in which the god is addressed, in contrast to the Epithalamium, which is sung at the nuptial threshold.
-He is one of the winged love gods, the Erotes.
+In Greek mythology, Hymen (Ὑμήν), Hymenaios or Hymenaeus (Ὑμέναιος), is a god of marriage ceremonies who inspires feasts and song.
+Related to the god's name, a hymenaios is a genre of Greek lyric poetry that was sung during the procession of the bride to the groom's house in which the god is addressed, in contrast to the Epithalamium, which is sung at the nuptial threshold.

-Hymen is the son of Apollo and one of the muses, Clio or Calliope or Urania or Terpsichore.

 Etymology

 Hymen's name is derived from the Proto-Indo-European root *syuh₁-men-, "to sew together," hence, "joiner;" it is also recorded in Doric Greek as Ῡ̔μᾱ́ν (Hyman).
-The term hymen was also used for a thin skin or membrane, such as the hymen that covers the vaginal opening and was traditionally supposed to be broken by sexual intercourse following a woman's (first) marriage.
-So, the membrane's name was not directly connected to that of the god, but they shared the same root and in folk etymology were sometimes supposed to be related.
+The term hymen was also used for a thin skin or membrane such as that which covers the vaginal opening and was traditionally supposed to be broken by sexual intercourse after a woman's (first) marriage.
+The membrane's name was, therefore, not directly connected to that of the god, but they shared the same root and in folk etymology were sometimes supposed to be related.

 Function and representation

 Hymen is supposed to attend every wedding.
-If he did not, then the marriage would supposedly prove disastrous, so the Greeks would run about calling his name aloud.
+If he did not, the marriage would supposedly prove disastrous and so the Greeks would run about calling his name aloud.
 He presided over many of the weddings in Greek mythology, for all the deities and their children.

-Hymen is celebrated in the ancient marriage song of unknown origin (called a Hymenaios) Hymen o Hymenae, Hymen delivered by G. Valerius Catullus.
+Hymen is celebrated in the ancient marriage song of unknown origin (called a Hymenaios) Hymen o Hymenae, Hymen delivered by Catullus.

 Mythology

-Hymen was mentioned in Euripides's The Trojan Women, where Cassandra says:
+Hymen was mentioned in Euripides's The Trojan Women in which Cassandra says: